lrmikestone/jekyll.blog/_posts/2025/2025-07-15-book-report-ministry-of-time.md

 An exquisitely original and feverishly fun fusion of genres and ideas, The Ministry of Time asks: What does it mean to defy history, when history is living in your house?
 Kaliane Bradley’s answer is a blazing, unforgettable testament to what we owe each other in a changing world.</blockquote>

 I got hooked into reading this book because I'm a fan of Science Fiction, and I do enjoy a good time travel story.
-I don't remember where I heard about it, but I'd never read any of the author's work before, so I was unsure what to expect, but I really enjoyed it for the most part.
+I don't remember where I heard about it, but I'd never read any of the author's work before.
+I was unsure what to expect, but I really enjoyed it for the most part.

 Most of the reading I do doesn't tend to be particularly advanced.
-My vocabulary is probably about average, and I rarely have to look up any words in my usual fare.
-This book wasn't an exception, though there were a few places I had to figure out meanings based on contex.
+My vocabulary is probably about average and I rarely have to look up any words in my usual fare.
+This book wasn't an exception though there were a few places I had to figure out meanings based on contex.

 This book was _not_ an action book.
-For the most part, it focused on a relationship between two people, and to a lesser extent the people who surround those individuals.
+For the most part, it focused on a relationship between two people and the people who surround those individuals to a lesser extent.
 The SciFi aspects of the story were more background and less relevant in the day to day, which usually took place in a home.
 Not a home on a space ship or anything like that.
 Just a house in a quiet neighborhood near London.

 Despite not being something I'd usually read, I found I really enjoyed myself.
 For some reason I took some time getting going, but after I made it about a third of the way in I burned through the rest of it in a day.
 I'd recomend this book to people who enjoy a book that doesn't require a fight every other page.